 Tranquil Spot – The Singing Oak*

-Despite the recent addition of the civilized park bench, “The Singing Oak” created by Jim Hart (a live oak in City Park covered in giant wind chimes) is still the best place in the city to recharge.
+A live oak in City Park covered in giant wind chimes created by Jim Hart.
+Still the best place in the city to recharge.

 Hidden Treasure – Mardi Gras Indians